History of Seth Curry in Timeline

 September 14, 2019: Marriage to Callie Rivers

-On September 14, 2019, Seth Curry married Callie Rivers, a former professional volleyball player.
-Callie is the daughter of Doc Rivers, Seth's former head coach, and the sister of Austin Rivers, Seth's former Duke teammate.
+On September 14, 2019, Seth Curry married Callie Rivers, who is a former professional volleyball player.
+Callie is the daughter of Doc Rivers, who used to be Seth's head coach, and the sister of Austin Rivers, who was Seth's teammate at Duke.

 June 16, 2021: Playoff Career High Against Atlanta Hawks

-On June 16, 2021, Seth Curry recorded a new playoff career high of 36 points in a Game 5 loss against the Atlanta Hawks.
+On June 16, 2021, Seth Curry recorded a new playoff career high of 36 points against the Atlanta Hawks.

 February 10, 2022: Traded to Brooklyn Nets

-On February 10, 2022, Seth Curry was traded to the Brooklyn Nets along with Ben Simmons and Andre Drummond.
+On February 10, 2022, Seth Curry was traded to the Brooklyn Nets.

-July 14, 2023: Signs with Dallas Mavericks for Third Time
+July 14, 2023: Signed with Dallas Mavericks for third time

 On July 14, 2023, Seth Curry signed with the Dallas Mavericks for a third time.